rishikasb/safespace-skill-runbook/README.md

     * 11.4 Once analysis is complete, SNS is triggered, at which point the user receives an email, confirming the analysis is complete and with the latest meeting analysis included as well.

-    * 11.5 The user can now re-enter the Alexa Developer Console and say the following commands in the "Test" menu.
+    * 11.5 The user can now re-enter the Alexa Developer Console and invoke the skill and retrieve the latest meeting analysis.
+        * 11.5.1 Navigate to the "Test" pane on the menu bar.
-        * 11.5.1 "open SafeSpace skill"
+        * 11.5.2 Invoke the skill by saying or typing: "open SafeSpace skill"
-        * 11.5.2 "analyze my meeting"
+        * 11.5.3 Retrieve the meeting analysis by saying or typing: "analyze my meeting"
-        * 11.5.3 The above command will output the number of meetings already analyzed, along with the same analysis item in the email sent from SNS.
+        * 11.5.4 The above command will output the number of meetings already analyzed, along with the same analysis item in the email sent from SNS.